 The DDS-PSM-Java currently provides examples of the new mapping from the DDS type system to the Java programming language but does not provide a formal description of how topic types are mapped to Java classes.
 This under-specification should be filled to align the DDS-PSM-Java with the DDS-PSM-Cxx and to ensure that different/old mappings are not used by DDS implementations.

+Revised Text:

+Section 9 has been introduced in the specification document that describes the mapping formally.
+The section has been reproduced verbatim except the example for brevity.

+9. Improved Plain Language Binding for Java

+9.1 TypeMapping

+The type system for DDS topic types is defined by the Extensible and Dynamic Topic Types for DDS specification [DDS-XTypes].

+This section defines the set of rules to be used in order to map abstract DDS topic types into Java types that can be used by application programmers.
+Those aspects of the DDS Type System that are not addressed below are as specified in the Plain Language Binding as defined by [DDS- XTypes] (which in turn is defined in terms of an IDL-to-Java mapping [Java-MAP]).

+9.1.1 Mapping Aggregation Types

+DDS aggregation types shall be mapped to a final Java class.
+Contained attributes shall be encapsulated.
+Java Bean style accessors shall be provided.
+Special mapping rules for boolean properties are allowed.
+The representation of internal state shall be private.

+9.1.2 Mapping Sequences and Arrays

+Unbounded DDS sequences are mapped to Collection<E> interface.
+The state is encapsulated and getters/setters are provided through bean style property accessors.
+Bounded sequences and arrays are mapped to Java arrays.

 Discussion:

 Note that DDS-PSM-Cxx does not require implementations to use the new Plain Language Binding it defines; that binding is an optional conformance point.
 The Java Type Representation will need to change significantly to address this issue.
 It is a monumental undertaking and the benefit of that is not clear.
 This issue is therefore rejected.